drdaemos/xc5-docs/en/basics/adding_new_property_to_a_product/adding_new_property_to_a_product_-_part_2_-_value_of_this_field_must_be_saved_after_checkout.md

 If you go to your admin area, change the **Test Field** property for this product again and then reload the **Thank you** page, you will still see old value.

 _Note: this mod does not display this property on invoice page in admin area and in email notifications.
-To get the idea of how to enhance this mod and show the value in admin area, please check the {% link "Adding product images to order notifications" ByOZoZh7w %}__ guide._
+To get the idea of how to enhance this mod and show the value in admin area, please check the {% link "Adding product images to order notifications" BkeJNNMBD %}__ guide._

 # Module pack